-That’s that, what does this all feel like off the paper and on the tarmac?
-Well, that depends on one decision that owners will have to make, it makes a rather considerable difference: suspension.
-The RS7 can be optioned with either the standard, more comfortable, RS adaptive air suspension or an optional sport suspension with Dynamic Ride Control, that is the one you want.
+The RS7 can be optioned with either the standard, more comfortable, RS adaptive air suspension or an optional sport suspension with Dynamic Ride Control.
+This is the one you want.
 Why?
-The optional DRC set up is harder and, yes, it is touch harsher on the road.
-Make no mistake, it is still comfortable when you’re cruising, but when you get a hustle on, the body control and the limit before understeer and tyre squeal become a factor, is far higher.
+The optional DRC set up is certainly harder and, yes, it is a touch harsher on the road (make no mistake, it is still comfortable when you’re cruising).
+But when you get a hustle on, and body control at the limit becomes a limiting factor, the DRC is better equipped.

-I am no track day magician, but I was finding the handling limits of the car in the air suspension fitted cars remarkably easily.
-The conventionally sprung car felt far more up for a good time, and as a result, I feel it is worth the comfort trade-off.
-All cars tested rode on massive 22 inch wheels all around.
+I am no track day magician, but I was finding it remarkably easy to find the handling limits of the car with the air suspension fitted.
+The conventionally sprung car felt far more up for a good time, and as a result, I feel it is worth the trade-off in comfort.
+All cars I tested rode on massive 22-inch wheels.

-Back to the bends, there is a lack of something here too, steering weight and feedback.
-This is a gripe that I’ve had with Audis for years, the chances of this being remedied in the RS7 were slim, it is a little difficult to understand what the front tires are doing and where the limits of adhesion are when there is such an absence of palpable communication coming through the wheel.
+Back to the bends, something is lacking here too.
+Steering weight and feedback.
+This is a gripe that I’ve had with Audi for years, the chances of a remedy in the RS7 were slim.
+It is a little difficult to understand what the front tires are doing and where the limits of adhesion are when there is such an absence of palpable communication delivered through the wheel.
 That being said, there is good news too.
-The car is savagely fast out of bends and the 48 volt antiroll system masks the weight as well as you could ask from a car that weighs in at 2,500 kilos.
+The car is savagely fast out of bends and the 48-volt antiroll system masks the weight as well as you could ask from a car that weighs in at 2,500 kilos.
 As previously mentioned, the DRC suspension is where the car is at its best.
-It must also be noted that the gearbox is fine on the way up, but hesitates on downshift – third to second, in particular, seems to take an age.
+It must also be noted that the gearbox is fine on the way up, although hesitates on downshift – third to second, in particular, seems to take an age.

 On the whole, the RS7 is a mighty fine piece of kit.
-If you’re in the market for an M5 to E63, the RS7 really is a viable alternative.
-It is a little softer and quieter than the aforementioned cars, but is by no means slower.
-It features all the tech you could ever need, is spacious and in plenty fast.
-Audi claim 0-100 in 3.6, I saw 3.2 time and time again with the deeply effective launch control activated.
+If you are in the market for an M5 or E 63, the RS7 is a viable alternative.
+It is a little softer and quieter than the aforementioned competition, but is by no means slower.
+It features all the tech you could ever need, space and plenty of pace.
+Audi claims 0-100 km/h in 3.6 seconds.
+I saw 3.2 seconds time and time again with the deeply effective launch control activated.
 To answer my opening question, yes, I really think this car deserves adoring fans as there is plenty to love in this new RS7 as there has been in every RS6 to date.
 Now we need to see just how impressive the new RS6 is.